 In reality, the opposite can be true – couples who have been in a committed relationship for 15 years or longer can actually have the best sex of all!

-7 of our Sydney Relationship Psychologists, (Cherie, Simone, Melanie, Deborah, Leanne, Michelle, and Angelica) also specialise in Sex Therapy in addition to couple and marriage counselling.
+8 of our Sydney Relationship Psychologists, (Cherie, Simone, Melanie, Deborah, Leanne, Michelle, Angelica and Alinda) also specialise in Sex Therapy in addition to couple and marriage counselling.

 Our experience show us that on many occasions our sex life and our relationships are intricately linked, so having skills and training in both fields as therapists allows us to get the the core of any combined problem and help you create both a better sex life and better relationship.